Have you been spotting those jet skis being towed up and down the Smith St Motorway, GC Highway or the M1 and are curious to know where they ride?

 1. Southport to Tippler’s

-Drop your ski in at Broadwater Parklands or across the seaway at Muriel Henchman and head out for a ‘Tippler’s Run’ which takes about an hour return.
+Drop your ski in at Broadwater Parklands or across the seaway at Muriel Henchman (next to Sea World) and head out for a ‘Tippler’s Run’ with the return trip taking about an hour.
 Perfect for a beginner who’s unsure where to ride on their first time.

 2. Tangalooma Run

 The Tangalooma Run is almost like a monthly pilgrimage for local jet ski riders.
 It’s a decent trip so the rec-lite skis sometimes don’t have the fuel range, but most skis can make it there and back on 1 tank.
 You can do Jumpinpin Bar between North and South Stradbroke Island while you’re here.

 Pack the snorkelling gear because there are some epic sights under the water here and the sharks/stingers are seldom found.
 The place gets busy on weekends so be mindful, with some riders preferring to beach their jet skis instead of anchoring.